GMontaque/project1-st-nazaire-raid/README.md

   - i have used this font as i was looking for a style that would appear to be hand wriotten
   - i have also used this font as the main background of the site contains an image from a declassifed doucemnt about the raid, i was looking for a font style that match this style of text
   - i also wanted the text to almost look as if it was from that time period
-- for the colours i have kept this to simple colours of grey black and white
+- for the colours i have kept this to simple colours of dark slate grey, black and white
   - these colours ahv been choosen due to the time period the website cover 1939-1945
   - during this period most images were black and white
   - also i wanted the colour scheme to follow the background which is taken from a declassifed document